egimenos/notion-db-bookmark-extension/README.md

 ## Description

-Chrome extension to add bookmarks to a notion db
+Browser extension/add-on tested in Chomr and Firefox to add bookmarks to a notion db.

 Based on starter template [next-chrome](https://github.com/thomaswang/next-chrome)